Jill Manasco OTR/L

-Before moving to the northwest the summer that Mt.
-St. Helens erupted, I lived in Oklahoma, Colorado and Kansas.
-I always knew I wanted to work with children, and can still remember names of children I worked with more than 50 years ago in Head Start, public school and Montessori.
+Before moving to the Northwest in the summer that Mt.
+St. Helens erupted, Carolyn lived in Oklahoma, Colorado and Kansas.
+She always knew she wanted to work with children, and still remembers the names of children she worked with more than 50 years ago in public school, Head Start, and Montessori.

-I earned a BFA in Art/Education at Colorado State University, where I taught at Harmony School.
-It was an alternative high school for children who had struck out in public school.
+Carolyn earned a BFA in Art/Education at Colorado State University, where she taught at Harmony School, an alternative high school for children who had struck out in public school.
+After CSU, she realized she wanted to work with children, but in smaller than classroom-size numbers, and with a focus on movement.
+From early childhood, Carolyn danced and participated in sports, and has always considered movement an important element of her life.

-From early childhood I danced (ballet), and participated in sports (tennis, swimming, ice skating, golf, water skiing).
-Movement has always been very important to me.
-After graduating from CSU, I realized I wanted to work with children, but in smaller than class size numbers, and with a focus on movement.
-I enrolled in graduate school at the University of Oregon, where my anatomy teacher, Gary, was a physical therapist.
-It was a conversation with Gary that steered me to OT, because he thought it would meld my love of children and movement.
-I completed the Masters of Occupational Therapy program at the University of Puget Sound, where I discovered Gary was right.
+She then enrolled in graduate school at the University of Oregon, where her anatomy teacher, Gary, was a physical therapist.
+It was a conversation with Gary that steered Carolyn to OT, because he thought it would meld her love of children and movement nicely.
+She completed the Masters of Occupational Therapy program at the University of Puget Sound, and discovered that Gary was right.

-In my leisure I enjoy spending time with my family, traveling, gardening, kayaking, cooking, running and participating in choirs.
-This will be my 20th year in my Seattle church’s bell choir, 3rd in the Seattle Women’s Chorus, and 2nd in my Bellevue church’s choir.
-I also volunteer in a friend’s kindergarten class in Seattle.
+In her leisure time, Carolyn enjoys spending time with family, traveling, gardening, kayaking, cooking, running and participating in choirs.
+This will be her 20th year in her Seattle church’s bell choir, 3rd in the Seattle Women’s Chorus, and 2nd in her Bellevue church’s choir.
+She also volunteers in a friend’s kindergarten class in Seattle.

 Chris Rothmier OTR/L

-I got extensive exposure to pediatric therapy while doing volunteer work at BPHT before the start of my graduate program at UW.
-Fieldwork and internships during the master’s program included outpatient pediatrics, early intervention, and school-based OT support.
-Each of these experiences provided affirmation that I had chosen the correct next steps in my career.
+He received extensive exposure to pediatric therapy while doing volunteer work at BPHT before the start of his graduate program at UW.
+Fieldwork and internships during his master’s program included outpatient pediatrics, early intervention, and school-based OT support.
+Each of these experiences provided affirmation that he had chosen the correct next steps in his career.

-I live in Bothell with my wife and 2 daughters.
-I coach youth softball and soccer teams, and am a board member for the local softball league.
-I enjoy playing golf and hosting barbecues with friends and family.
+Chris lives in Bothell with his wife and 2 daughters.
+He coaches youth softball and soccer teams, and is a Board member for the local softball league.
+He enjoys playing golf and hosting barbecues with friends and family.